-- Face-to-face contact under one metre for any length of time - including talking to someone or being coughed on; - Being within 1 metre of each other for one minute or - Being within 2 metres of each other for more than 15 minutes in total in one day; - Travelling in the same private vehicle.
+- Face-to-face contact under one metre for any length of time - including talking to someone or being coughed on; - Being within one metre of each other for one minute or longer; - Being within two metres of each other for more than 15 minutes in total in one day; - Travelling in the same private vehicle.

-If a player tests positive on a team there is not a need for the other players to self-isolate (or a game to be postponed), unless they were in close contact, have been contacted by Test and Trace, have developed symptoms or tested positive themselves.
+If a player tests positive on a team there is not a need for the other players to self-isolate (or a game to be postponed), unless they were in close contact, have been contacted by Test and Trace, they have developed symptoms or tested positive themselves.
 Therefore, players and clubs should consider how they can reduce the likelihood of close contact occurring.
+Training and matches themselves are NOT classed as close contact, as long as between breaks in activity distancing is followed.

-From the 16th August, those who are fully vaccinated and under-18s will not have to self-isolate, unless theu test positive for Covid or develop symptoms, in which case they must isolate.
+From the 16th August, those who are fully vaccinated and under-18s will not have to self-isolate, unless they test positive for Covid or develop symptoms, in which case they must isolate.
 There must also be a two-week (14 day) gap between your second vaccination and this exemption coming into effect.
-If you are over 18 and not fully vaccinated, you will still need to isolate if you come into close contact with someone with Covid.
+If you are over 18 and not fully vaccinated, you will still need to isolate if you come into close contact with someone who has tested positive with Covid.